Alien6-Studio/outerspace-operator/docs/about/commercial-support.md

+---
+title: Commercial Support and Licensing
+description: Get commercial support for OuterSpace Operator, a robust tool for managing algorithms on Kubernetes.
+---

 # Commercial Support and Licensing

 __OuterSpace Operator__ is exclusively licensed and sold by __Alien6__, a renowned IT consulting and publishing company based in Paris / Enghien-les-Bains, France.
 With Alien6's extensive expertise and commitment to customer success, you can be assured of receiving __top-tier support and guidance__ throughout your journey with our Kubernetes Operator.